deepwater-hooligans/docs/README.md

 * Ishtars

 ## Jump freight
+Our corporation `Sock Workers` accepts courier contracts.

+Contracts are generally one at least once daily.

+The reward rate between Jita and Mantenault is 500 ISK/m3.

+7 days expiry, 7 days to complete.

+**Zero collateral** is strongly preferred.
+Sock Workers operations are insured with the full faith and backing of Deepwater Hooligans.

+Collateral, like guacamole, is extra.
-Our jump freighter service runs on an extremely regular basis and is the primary method by which we supply doctrines.
-We use the corporation `Sock Workers` to handle all freight contracts.
-The rate to and from Jita to Mantenault (our current staging) is 500 ISK/m3.
-No collateral is preferred.
-If you feel the need to use collateral, please add 2.5% to the calculated rate of your courier and be prepared to wait longer, as JF pilots may give priority to uncollateralized contracts.
-All JF contracts run by Sock Workers are 100% insured by the alliance, so if anything does happen to them, you will be reimbursed.
+🥑 If you feel the need to use collateral, add 2.5% to the above rate -- and be prepared to wait longer, as JF pilots may give priority to uncollateralized contracts.